yeastrc/proxl-web-app/docs/using/protein.rst

 Update
 -------------------------
 In order to apply new filter parameters to the shown data, the "Update" button must be clicked.
-This will fetch filtered data from the ProXL server and display the data on the web page.
+This will fetch filtered data from the proxl server and display the data on the web page.

 Save As Default
 --------------------------